SaraTaharani/EndToEndProject/README.md

 # EndToEndProject
-Description: Developed a web-based system as part of a two-person team.
-The system allows the salon manager to create and manage profiles for administrators, employees, and customers.
-It supports booking appointments, managing employee schedules, and tracking work hours.
+A bridal salon management system that allows the salon manager to create and manage profiles for managers, employees and customers.
+The system supports booking appointments, managing schedules and tracking working hours.
+Each employee can view a personal summary of his working hours through a dedicated portal.